 Outside in the garden patio, the musical act is about to begin.
 I meander past the cast iron stove, through a garage door, and over flagstoned ground to grab a butterfly chair in front of the stage.
 Like most everything else at this bar, the scenery has a strange beauty.
 Behind the green trees and shrubs that line a slat fence, mighty cement refinery columns shoot fire into blue sky.
 A strange toxic sublime.

 Garage On Beck is as much a reputable concert venue as it is a dining destination.
 Their music line-up follows a weekly pattern, each night a distinct atmosphere.
 Thursday is jazz night.
-Really love jazz?
-The first Thursday of each month features Joe McQueen, also known as Utah’s Godfather of jazz.
-As in, the guy was practically there when jazz was invented.
-As in, he’s 98 years old and you must see him now.
+The first Thursday of each month previously featured Joe McQueen, also known as Utah’s Godfather of jazz, before his passing on December 7, 2019.
 Friday and Saturday are typically rock shows that bring in the good-time crowd.
 Sundays often offer local acoustic sets, usually free.